-Just like a house, you need to make sure the property is titled and not concession land (Maritime Zone land).
+Just like a house, you need to make sure the property is titled and not concession property (Maritime Zone land) before making your property purchase.
 Sadly, beachfront property in Costa Rica isn’t an option for non-citizens to own without a partnership with a citizen.
 Your attorney will check the public registry to verify the title of the land before your real estate purchase.

 Also, note that you can register your land in your name or as a corporation.
 If you decide to register in your name and transfer to a corporation later, transfer taxes are 1.5%.
 You’ll also have to pay notary fees, which vary based on the price of the property.
 This is something to consider if you buy land for personal use and decide to start a rental property business in Costa Rica down the line.

 Once you get through the process of buying land, building a house in Costa Rica can be an exciting and challenging feat.
 Houses in Costa Rica are designed to accommodate the unique, humid climate and promote indoor/outdoor living.